Schachte/Planit/README.md

 # Installation
 `npm i && node index.js`

 - Optionally, you can create a CSV file containing the books you want to read (order matters)
+  - There is a sample `books.csv` file in the root you can use as a reference

 # Interface
 ![pic](https://github.com/Schachte/Planit/blob/master/cli.png?raw=true)